JasperDavidson/helios/README.md

 (WIP)

+A description of the explanation behind each system component and architecture decision is available in docs/

 Helios is a C++ framework I'm building to simplify high-performance programming on systems with both CPUs and GPUs.
 It also serves as a performance simulator for exploring future hardware-software co-designs.

 Problem: